Strategy

 Why this moment is easy to ignore

-A lot has usually already been invested by that point.
-Time, budget, , internal momentum.
-The has likely been presented, agreed, and socialised across the organisation.
+Admitting a isn't working is uncomfortable.
+A lot has usually already been invested by that point: time, budget, , internal momentum.
+The strategy has likely been presented, agreed, and socialised across the organisation.
 Walking that back can feel like failure, so the natural instinct is to push forward, refine execution, and hope the results start to improve.
+Sometimes they do.
+Often they don't.

 The instinct to push forward can keep a weak strategy alive long after the signals say it needs to be challenged.